College Football Playoff Rankings Prediction as Selection Sunday Nears

 The arrival of Thanksgiving also spells the end of the college football regular season, meaning the field for the College Football Playoff is nearly finalized.
-The No. 7.
-Oregon Ducks took down the No. 15 USC Trojans, giving Oregon a much-needed top-25 win over a talented Trojans team.
-The win moved the Ducks up to No. 5 in the AP Top 25 Poll, but will the CFP Selection Committee move them ahead of Ole Miss?
+The No. 6 Oregon Ducks took down then-ranked No. 15 USC, giving Oregon a much-needed top-25 win over a talented Trojans team.
+The win moved the Ducks up to No. 5 in the AP Top 25 Poll, and Oregon jumped over Ole Miss in the CFP rankings.

-On the other hand, how far will USC drop after losing to Oregon and falling to 8-3?
+On the other hand, USC fell to No. 17 after losing to Oregon and falling to 8-3.
 Here is a full rankings prediction as well as some of the biggest question that the CFP Selection Committee faces heading into rivalry week:

 CFP Rankings Prediction